Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/hearth/hearth.md

 ### Transform a loop

-So you have a band now!
-You are now the conductor.
+So you have a song now!
+You are a conductor for this song.
 What you observe as Conductor is displayed in the [left window](#indicators-conductor), and is changed by setting the [Change](#controls-change) to the rest position, and by pressing the [change-observation button](#controls-change-observation).

 > You can long-press the [change-observation button](#controls-change-observation) to _ascend_ and observe more of the song.
 This reflects becoming a more divine form (a King, a God, a Goddess).
-By ascending, you see much of the song of your body and your conductor flows in observation of your whole.
+By ascending, you see more of the song of your body and your conductor flows in observation of your whole.

+Remember that when the [Change](#controls-change) parameter is engaged, the song begins a transformation of the song.

-The [Change](#controls-change) parameter changes what you observe as conductor.
+What you observe as conductor.
+This is

 You will notice if you twist this all the way, you will move all the energy away from the observed song and you will only hear the new signals of the band.

+> 'What your love shows, grows.'

+>

 The Conductor can also transform particular voices by dynamically transform them using arbitrary functions like volume, equalization, distortion, delay.